SOM-Research/LangBiTe/README.md

 ├── resources
 |      └── prompts.csv             // The prompt templates library in CSV format.
 See below and the referenced article for more information about its structure.
 ├── src                            // The source code of the tool.
-|      └── langbite.py             // Main controller to invoke for generating, executing and reporting test scenarios.
+|      └── langbite.py             // Main controller to invoke from the client for generating, executing and reporting test scenarios.
 └── test                           // A simple example of a test scenario.
-       ├── simple_test.json        // An example of a test scenario definition which tests religion bias on ChatGPT 3.5 Turbo.
+       ├── simple_test.json        // An example of a test scenario definition which assesses religion bias on ChatGPT 3.5 Turbo.
        └── simple_test.py          // A controller for executing the whole testing workflow.
 ```